-Morris Gachaga of Kenya will be back in action, this time at the inaugural FNB Durban 10K CITYSURFRUN, on Sunday, 08 October 2017.
-Gachaga ran the fastest time ever for 12km earlier this year when he won the 2017 FNB Cape Town 12 ONERUN.
+Morris Gachaga of Kenya will be back in action, this time at the inaugural ABSA Durban 10K CITYSURFRUN, on Sunday, 08 October 2017.
+Gachaga ran the fastest time ever for 12km earlier this year when he won the 2017 ABSA Cape Town 12 ONERUN.

 The announcement was made on Tuesday morning 12 September, barely a week after the organisers made it known that the World Championships 10 000m Silver Medallist, Joshua Cheptegei of Uganda had been secured for Durban, along with South Africa’s 10km Record Holder, Stephen Mokoka.

 Gachaga flew to a 33:27 win in Cape Town in the 12km race, taking 4 seconds off the previous best time of 33:31 set at the Bay to Breakers race in 2009 by Sammy Kitwara.